 There were many low points, but perhaps my lowest came right before I launched Lone Wolf.
 It was a really bad time for me both personally and professionally, as I had to suddenly leave my home for many years and move back to Toronto.
 In the wake of this, I left behind all my clients and essentially had to start my career over.
 What followed was a long state of limbo, I wasn’t sure where I was heading, or how I would get there.
 It got bleak for a while until I realized that limbo was the perfect state in which to take a risk and launch my magazine.
 Without really realizing it, I had been waiting for exactly such a moment.
 The idea fell like a hammer from the sky, it was very intense and I became completely consumed by it.
 In a way, it was exactly what I needed to hold me together at an uncertain time.

 Who told you no?

 When I first told people about Lone Wolf, the prevailing attitude was either “print is dead” or “everyone and their grandmother is launching a fashion magazine.”
 Very few people thought it was a good idea.
 The market was saturated, and no one seemed to have faith in the medium anymore.
 I couldn’t blame them, there is a lot of noise and redundancy out there.
 But it was really frustrating, especially at the very beginning when the only thing you have to sell your idea is its potential.
 At the end of the day, the fact that I had faith in the idea was all that mattered.

 Did you always have a dream to become what you are now?

 Absolutely!
 I’m literally living the life of my dreams, and I’m very proud and grateful to be able to say that because I had to climb mountains and fight dragons to get here.
 When I look back on my

 journey.
 I feel like Bilbo freak in Baggins!

 What was your no means yes moment?

-I can’t tell you how at home I feel in that moment you describe.
-I honestly can’t answer this question because I live it on the daily.
+I can’t tell you how at home I feel at that moment you describe.
+I honestly can’t answer this question because I live it daily.